Caullyn/madlib_vagrant_box/README.md

 ## Notes:

 The box provisions 1.5GB RAM to install MadLib.
-You can reduce this after the initial vagrant up in the VagrantFile.
+You can reduce this after the initial build (vagrant up) by modifying the VagrantFile.